davidhallac/TICC/README.md

 TICC is a python solver for efficiently segmenting and clustering a multivariate time series.
 For implementation details refer to the paper.

 ----
-The TICC method takes as input a T-by-n data matrix, a regularization parameter "lambda" and smoothness parameter "beta" and the nummber of clusters "k".
+The TICC method takes as input a T-by-n data matrix, a regularization parameter "lambda" and smoothness parameter "beta", the window size "w" and the nummber of clusters "k".
 TICC breaks the T timestamps into segements where each segment belongs to one of the "k" clusters.
 The total number of segments is defined by the smoothness parameter "beta".
-It does so by running an EM algorithm where TICC alternately assigns points to clusters using a DP algorithm and then updates the cluster parameters using a Toeplitz Inverse Covariance Estimation problems.
+It does so by running an EM algorithm where TICC alternately assigns points to clusters using a DP algorithm and updates the cluster parameters by solving a Toeplitz Inverse Covariance Estimation problem.
 The details can be found in the paper.

 Download & Setup
 ======================